Meetings with Strangers [ongoing]

-Gathering Place [ongoing]
+Gathering Place

 Theatre of War

-My thanks thus far to the owners of the following paintball fields: Commando Action Centre (Marie Longtin and David Pitts), Ottawa, Ontario; Barrie Paintball (Mike Clark), Barrie, Ontario; PRZ Paintball, Picton, Ontario; and DMZ Paintball, St. Catharines, Ontario.
+My thanks to the owners of the following paintball fields: Commando Action Centre (Marie Longtin and David Pitts), Ottawa, Ontario; Barrie Paintball (Mike Clark), Barrie, Ontario; PRZ Paintball, Picton, Ontario; and DMZ Paintball, St. Catharines, Ontario.

 Mexico – Street